Battle Studies

 From the first days of the war 105.
 Infanterie-Regiment also fought with the German 7th Army (commanded by General von Heeringen), having engaged French troops in the northern Vosges mountains of Upper Alsace.
 From the middle of September 1914 the 30.
 Division was transferred with 39.
 Division to the Aisne.
 At the end of October the division was transferred to the Lys, to the south-east of Ypres, where it formed part of the German 6th Army, commanded by Crown Prince Rupprecht of Bavaria.

-The 30.
+In April 1915 the 30.
 Division was attached to the German 4th Army, where it formed the left wing to the south-east of Ypres.
 It remained in this sector until January 1916.